awsdocs/aws-lambda-developer-guide/doc_source/tutorial-env_console.md

 1. Choose the **Triggers** tab\.
 Under the **Triggers** page, you can optionally choose a service that automatically triggers your Lambda function by choosing the **Add trigger** button and then choosing the gray box with ellipses \(\.\.\.\) to display a list of available services\.
 For this example, do not configure a trigger and choose **Configuration**\.

 1. Choose the **Monitoring** tab\.
-This page will provide immediate CloudWatch metrics for your Lambda function invocations, as well as links to other helpful guides, including [Lambda X\-Ray](lambda-x-ray.md)\.
+This page will provide immediate CloudWatch metrics for your Lambda function invocations, as well as links to other helpful guides, including [Using AWS X\-Ray](lambda-x-ray.md)\.

 1. Expand the **Environment variables** section\.